Fall Creek massacre: Trials and executions

 The four men who had been arrested were tried in Madison County Court.
 Seven of the state's top lawyers were hired to defend them.
 It is unclear whether the men paid for their own legal fees or others paid all or part of their defense.
 The two lead defense attorneys were Calvin Fletcher and Martin M. Ray, a brother of James Brown Ray, the governor of Indiana.
 The other defense lawyers were Bethuel F. Morris, William R. Morris, Lot Bloomfield, Charles H. Test, and James Rariden.
 U.S. Senator James Noble was appointed as special prosecutor to assist two local attorneys, James Gilmore and Cyrus French.
 Noble selected Harvey Gregg and Philip Sweetser to assist him.
-Hudson, Bridge Sr., Bridge Jr., and Andrew Sawyer were indicted on April 8, 1824; however, their trials were postponed until October 1824, due to the illness of the circuit court's lead judge, William Wick.
+Hudson, Bridge Sr., Bridge Jr., and Andrew Sawyer were indicted on April 8, 1824; however, their trials were postponed until October 1824, due to the illness of the circuit court's lead judge, William W. Wick.
 While awaiting trial, the prisoners escaped from the county jail on more than one occasion, but were quickly recaptured.

 The Fifth Judicial Circuit Court of Indiana opened in Madison County on October 7, 1824.
 At that time state law allowed the court only three days to complete its work before adjourning the session.
 The cases were tried before a three-member circuit court panel, which consisted of Wick, Samuel Holliday, and Adam Winsell.
 Following the conclusion of other court business, a twelve-member jury was seated for the trials, which generated nationwide attention.
 The following morning, James Hudson was tried first.
 Andrew Jones was a key witness for the prosecution; however, the defense called no witnesses on Hudson's behalf.
 The jury deliberated only an hour before finding Hudson guilty.
 Some people were surprised by the verdict.
 Hudson was sentenced to death by hanging, with an execution date set for December 1, 1824.
-It was the first time any white man in the United States had been sentenced to capital punishment for killing a Native American.
+It was the first time any white man in the United States had been sentenced to death for killing a Native American.
 The trials for the other three men were postponed.